citizenz7/ft4a/README.md

 - Xbt Tracker installed and running (https://github.com/citizenz7/xbt)

 ### About XBTT tracker
-/!\ A major update has just been released a few days ago in official Github XBTT repo.
-Don't use the files from official repo or it will fail.
+/!\ A major update has just been released a few days ago (late december 2019) in official Github XBTT repo. **Don't use files from official repo** or this front-end will not work.
 Please use my repo with "old stable" version: https://github.com/citizenz7/xbt

 ### Site settings
 #### WARNINGs:
 - details and comments are in french in all files
 - you MUST adapt some important files described below and put your own settings (site name, site URL = http + https, paths, announce port, mail, etc.)
-- You should not change anything from $ANNOUNCEURL part unless Editorial ($EDITO).
-Default settings should be fine.

 #### CONFIG:
 - General site settings are in /web/includes/config.php
+- You should not change anything below $ANNOUNCEURL part in config.php.
+Default settings should be fine.
 - First member (with ID #1) is admin and can access web/admin/ part of the site.
 See right menu for links.
 - Admin part : Torrents list (edit, delete), Categories list (edit, delete, add), Licenses list (edit, delete, add), Members list (edit, delete, add), Infos (edit, delete, add), Message to all members, logs
-- you can now (vers.
-2.2) add/edit News from Admin section.
-Vers.
-2.2 add a Blog page with News.
+- Vers.
+2.2+ add a Blog page with News and you can now add/edit News from Admin section.

 ### Nginx settings
-You have to add a "rewrite" part to Nginx virtualhost file like this :
+You need a "rewrite" part to Nginx virtualhost file like this :
 ```
 rewrite ^/c-(.*)$ /catpost.php?id=$1 last;
 rewrite ^/l-(.*)$ /licpost.php?id=$1 last;